The Physiotherapy Clinics

 Our Women’s Health Specialist Physiotherapy Service offers evidence-based interventions to resolve or manage pelvic floor and women’s health conditions.
 Let us help you get back to doing the things that you enjoy.
 Don’t suffer in silence and don’t put up with it!

 Pelvic floor issues can have a massive impact on women’s mental health.
-Living with symptoms which are painful or embarrassing creates an emotional load as well as intrude on the things that we want to do.
-Many women find it difficult to talk about these problems, or to even speak to healthcare professionals or seek help from them.
-We do not think that is reasonable and seek to break down the shame and stigma that society places on common, curable and manageable conditions which can limit women’s lives in many ways.
+Living with symptoms which are painful or embarrassing creates an emotional load and intrude on the things that we want to do.
+Many women find it difficult to talk about these problems, or even speak to healthcare professionals or seek help from them.
+We do not think that is reasonable and seek to break down the shame and stigma that society places on common, curable and manageable conditions which can limit women’s lives.

-We want to encourage women to seek help from specialist physiotherapists rather than put up with these limitations on their lives.
+We want to encourage women to seek help from specialist women’s health physiotherapists rather than put up with these limitations on their lives.

 Elaine Miller, Our Women's Health Specialist